Have you ever sat down to learn faster with some new accelerated learning technique and thrown your hands up in the air?

 If you missed it and care about the life of your memory and your mind, go over it again.

-And if you’d like a realistic way to remember everything of importance in any book or posts like these you encounter in the world, there’s a link there just waiting to help you out.
+And if you’d like a realistic way to remember everything of importance in any book or posts like these you encounter in the world, here are 7 more powerful tips that show you how to improve memory for studying.

 For the true Magnetic Knight, point four will be the most precious of all.
 There’s a little comment section below where you can complete this part of the exercise.
 I’ll be around to help you fill in any gaps I may have missed.